Regime-Switching Density Forecasts Using Economists' Scenarios: Empirical application: U.S. GDP growth

 When the PIT-based optimization is considered, the contribution of the Fed-based views is much higher.
-On average, they account for 33\% of the combined forecasts in the case of optimal weights and over 20\% in the case of optimal priors.
-In terms of $\mathbf{w}_2^{*}$, their cumulative weight exceeds 60\% in 1982-1983, increases quite rapidly during the period 2007-2009 and remains steadily between 75\% and 100\% from 2009 to 2017.
-The Fed-based views also dominate in terms of optimized posteriors for most of the period 2008-2017.
-Their cumulative posterior probability has a first peak in 1983, while it remains close to zero from 1984 to 2008.
-It is important to remark that using Fed-based views is not sufficient to achieve well-calibrated forecasts.
+On average, they account for about 35\% of the combined forecasts in the case of optimal weights and 27\% in the case of posterior probabilities.
+In particular, they dominate in the period following the Global Financial Crisis, in terms of both $\mathbf{w}_2^{*}$ and $\boldsymbol{\pi}_{2}^*$.
+The also provide a substantial contribution in the early 1980s and during the 1990s.
+It is important to remark that using a single view is not sufficient to achieve well-calibrated forecasts.
 None of these views, when considered individually, leads to non-rejection of the PIT uniformity hypothesis in the KS test.
-Instead, as already stressed, the combination of different views is what drives the good results in terms of calibration.
+Instead, the combination of different views is what drives the good results in terms of calibration.